softleader/specification-mapper/README.md

 # specification-mapper

-An alternative Specification API for Spring Data JPA, Jakarta EE 9.
+An alternative Specification API for Spring Data JPA.

 ## What is Specification Mapper